mofas/apply-algo/HW4.md

 Assume edge e is (u, v).

-At first, we remove the edge from the graph G, and use DFS search to see if v can visited from u, which take O(m+n) times.
+We remove the edge from the graph G, and use DFS search to see if v can visited from u.
+If we can reach v from u, then add edge (u, v) back, it certaintly form a cycle.
+This algorithm take O(m+n) times.

 ```
 Explore(G, u, target):